Home

 About the Dawn Dance Weekend

 The Appalachian Aire Dawn Dance Weekend is a unique contra dance event taking place from July 25-27, 2025, in Mountain City, Tennessee.
-Attendees can expect 17 hours of dance and 7 hours of workshops, with a variety of musical sets, led by different musicians and callers throughout the weekend.
+Attendees can expect 15+ hours of dance and 12+ hours of workshops, with a variety of musical sets, led by different musicians and callers throughout the weekend.
 The weekend includes contra dances, waltzing, and workshops on dance techniques and personal development.
 We are featuring a special Dawn Dance, beginning on Saturday evening and continuing until Sunday morning.
 We want to promote community, healthy living, and reflection.
 Accommodations include camping, bunkhouses, or local options.
 Participants are encouraged to bring food, share meals, and dance till Dawn!

-Dancers can arrive Friday morning
+Dancers can arrive as early as Thursday morning

-• Friday: Afternoon Workshops + 4 hour Contra Medley
+• Friday: Afternoon Workshops + Contra Medley

-• Saturday Day: Morning Waltz + Contra + Workshops
+• Saturday Morning/Afternoon: Contra + Workshops

 • Saturday Night: Dawn Dance starts at 6:30pm